ponyfoo/articles/2017/03-09--observables-coming-to-ecmascript/body.markdown

 })
 ```

-We can use `observer.error` to add report errors that occur during stream processing.
+We can use `observer.error` to report errors that occur during stream processing.

 ```js
 new Observable(observer => {